z-alzayer/PixelPix3D/README.md

 Want to show off your PixelPix3D shots?
 Check out **[3DS Gallery](https://3dsgallery.azurewebsites.net)** — a community gallery for Nintendo 3DS stereoscopic photos.
 Browse hundreds of user-submitted 3D galleries and view them in-browser, no 3DS needed.

-> ⚠️ Direct integration with PixelPix3D is in progress — stay tuned.
+> ⚠️ Direct integration with PixelPix3D is in beta but passes preliminary testing.

 ---